 Dance Ensembles are offered each year in Modern, Ballet, Jazz, African, and Hip-hop and are open to students by audition at the beginning of each semester in which any of the ensembles are scheduled.
+Most Ensembles assume that students are working at an intermediate level and above or that you've been working in that particular technique for several years.
 Auditions notices are posted during course registration and via email.
 Student dancers perform works created by dance faculty or guest choreographers, or in reconstructions from historic and contemporary repertories.
 Students have danced in reconstructed works by choroegraphers ranging from José Limón to Trisha Brown.
 During 2010-2011, we will be offering Ballet, Modern, and Hip-hop ensemble courses in the Fall and Ballet, Modern, Jazz, and African ensemble courses in the Spring.
 All of the danceworks are performed in the annual Spring Dance Concert in conjunction with works produced by our advanced choreography students.

 ENSEMBLE SCHEDULE (schedule is the same whether you elect to take it for PE or Academic credit)

 Dance Outreach Project is a a community based project, under the guidance of Associate Director, Madeline Cantor.
 Each year students learn a program that features a lecture-demonstration section as well as a full-length narrative dance piece.
 And each year, Dance outreach visits 1500 to 2000 children in Philadelphia area schools, sharing with them both the educational and aesthetic value of dance.
 Original choreography is supported by commissioned music and costuming.
 Students must have some prior experience in Dance and a strong commitment to and love of performance.
 Sudent dancers are selected after an initial group meeting and movement session in the Fall.
 Students can receive academic or Physical Education credit for participation.
 Interested students should contact Professor Cantor for more information.